sal55/langs/compilem.md

 ### How many consts do you need?

 No 'const' in the language, as least in the C sense.
-Some places use 'let', which goes on the left, and written once.
+Some places use/will use 'let' (or 'in' for parameter lists) which goes on the left, and written once.

 ### And where does it go?

-Not relevant.
+See above.

 ### int, long and long long

 Not relevant.
-I use 'int' to mean int64.
-A 32-bit type needs 'int32'.
+I use 'int' to mean i64.
+The full set of signed integers is i8 to i128 with no gaps or overlaps.

 ### char, unsigned char and signed char